vykozlov/elog-ldap/README.md

 to check if the user is found in the LDAP database with the right credentials

 - ldap_adduser_file(LOGBOOK *lbs, const char *user, const char *password, char *error_str, int error_size):
-in case "LDAP register" is configured (>0), and user is found in the LDAP database, add this user to the local file if not there, relevant info (Name, Surname, Email address) is retrivied from LDAP server
+in case "LDAP register" is configured (>0), and user is found in the LDAP database, add this user automatically to the local file if was not there, relevant info (Name, Surname, Email address) is retrieved from LDAP server

 - ldap_clear():
 clear some ldap parameters.